SFULibrary/islandora_doi_framework/README.md

 Same as for any other Drupal module.

+Note that, normally, you should enable only one module that implments each of the `hook_islandora_doi_framework_mint()` and `hook_islandora_doi_framework_persist()` submodule hooks (see below for more information on submodules).
+If multiple implememtations of these hooks exist in enabled modules, the last implementation is the one that is used.

 ## Configuration

 This module does not have any configuration settings of its own.
 All settings are managed by submodules.
 It does provide a single permission, "Manage DOIs for Islandora objects", which enables users to access the "DOI" subtab under each object's "Manage" tab.